Murder of Janet Brown: Initial investigation

 There was no evidence of sexual assault, and police stated that they remain open-minded regarding the motive.

 A prominent theory was that the murder was a result of a bungled burglary.
-The intruder had used glass-cutting equipment on the first panel of the doubled glazed patio door, and then simply smashed the second panel.
+The intruder had used glass-cutting equipment on the first panel of the doubled-glazed patio door and then smashed the second panel.
 However, although a television and video recorder were unplugged, nothing had been stolen from the house.
-Most burglaries take place during the day, when there is less likely to be anyone at home.
-It is unusual for burglars to target properties where someone is obviously inside, and there were two cars parked outside the house.
-Detective Superintendent Martin Short, who led the investigation, said, "on balance, I don't think the motive was burglary.
+Most burglaries take place during the day, when it is less likely that anyone is home.
+It is unusual for burglars to target properties in which someone is obviously inside, and there were two cars parked outside the house.
+Detective superintendent Martin Short, who led the investigation, said, "on balance, I don't think the motive was burglary.
 If a burglar did it, it wasn't a half-decent one."

-Police were unable to discover any evidence of an extramarital affair, and considered the scenario as unlikely.
-Other theories, such as industrial espionage, a failed kidnapping or a contract killing were examined and dismissed.
+Police were unable to discover any evidence of an extramarital affair, and considered the scenario unlikely.
+Other theories, such as industrial espionage, a failed kidnapping or a contract killing, were examined and dismissed.

-Police stated their belief that, due to the isolated location of the murder, the perpetrator was most likely a local man who was familiar with the area.
+Police stated their belief that, given the isolated location of the murder, the perpetrator was most likely a local man who was familiar with the area.

-Paul Britton, a forensic psychologist, assisted police with their investigation.
-Britton posited that although Janet Brown had not been sexually assaulted, the perpetrator may have become aroused by inflicting fear, and dominating his victim, and that this, rather than burglary, may have been his primary motive.
+Forensic psychologist Paul Britton assisted police with the investigation.
+Britton posited that although Brown had not been sexually assaulted, the perpetrator may have become aroused by inflicting fear and dominating his victim, and that this may have been his primary motive rather than burglary.

 Author Vanessa Brown wrote, "thieves don't take handcuffs to a robbery and strip their victims ...
 The one focus had been Janet, a desire to humiliate and control her.
 It had to be personal."